openlawteam/docs/docs/markup-language/README.md

 ## Clauses

 The Clause type in OpenLaw is equivalent to an embedded template.
 It can be used to insert pre-formed clauses, such as commonly used legal provisions (boilerplate)—whether simple or complex—into existing templates.
 The clause to be embedded in a template is technically a saved template itself and can include variables.
-When the clause is embedded in a template, those variables would render as part of the agreement text and have their own form fields as if they were directly included in that template's markup language.
+When the clause is embedded in a template, those variables will render as part of the agreement text and have their own form fields as if they were directly included in that template's markup language.

 For example, assuming you have created a new template called `Choice of Law and Venue Clause` with the following content: